Is there a Fitbit for dogs? Yes, in fact, there are several!

 Link can also be used with more than one dog – you’ll just need to purchase two collars.

-Our Thoughts: Link is a great product for those who want an activity monitor / location tracker 2-in-1 device.
+Our Final Thoughts: Link is a great product for those who want an activity monitor / location tracker 2-in-1 device.
 As with most GPS trackers, accuracy can depend on your landscape and natural obstacles, but it’s definitely smart to have if your dog has a bit of a wild side.
 While the LED collar light, tone sound, and ambient temperature setting definitely fall into the realm of non-essential bonus features, we think they’re really cool and separate Link from competing products.
 Others seem to really love these features too!

 In the event that your dog does make a break for it, Whistle will send you an alert on your phone or through email so that you can send out the search party and find Fido as quickly as possible.